js816/New_York_-_London_Weather_Predictions/README.md

 ### Restaurants:
 https://www.yelp.com/developers/documentation/v3/business_search<br/>
 We originally were going to use YELP dataset via Kaggle, however found that the dataset offered was limited.
 For example there were only three restaurants in NYC.
-Therefore, we decided to utilize the Yelp Business Search API.<br/><br/>
+Therefore, we decided to utilize the Yelp Business Search API.
+Next, we found that YELP set a data limit of 200 records (50/call up to 4 calls with the set parameters).
+Hence, we created different parameters by choosing different restaurant types to build our dataset.
+Continuing with the NYC Restaurant example we went from 3 records in Deliverable 1, to 200 for Deliverable 2, and finished up with just over 4,400 records for Deliverable 3.<br/><br/>

 ## Logistics:
 ### Communication Protocol: